-Energy consumption in TajikistanThe most important measure in the energy balance of Tajikistan is the total consumption of
+Energy consumption in TajikistanThe most important figure in the energy balance of Tajikistan is the total consumption of

-Tajikistan could provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 17 bn kWh, which is 131% of the countries own usage.
-Despite this, Tajikistan is trading energy with foreign countries.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Tajikistan could be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 17 bn kWh, which is 131 percent of the country's own usage.
+Despite this, Tajikistan trades energy with foreign countries.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Tajikistan

 99.8% of the country's population (as of 2020) has access to electricity.In rural areas, the share was 100.0%

 In 2018 there were still 12.00 m barrels of recoverable but not yet used crude oil reserves in the currently known deposits of Tajikistan.
 Worldwide, there are still proved oil reserves totaling around 1.6 tn billion barrels.
 Tajikistan therefore has a share of 0.001% and ranks 88th out of 98 countries with crude oil reserves.